Jared avatar standing

 Team

-Cross-functional (Engineering, QA, BA, Content)
+Cross-functional (Engineering, QA, BA, Content, Legal, StoreFront, Mobile App)

 Goal